• Skip to primary navigation

 Decorating candy bark.

+This recipe will technically work with chocolate chips, but you won't get the same end result.
 Melting wafers are made to be melted and solidified to make candy confections at home.
 Chocolate chips are made to hold their shape when heated.
-Ever notice when you make chocolate chip cookies and your chocolate chips hold their shape?
-That's because they're manufactured that way.
+Did you ever notice when making chocolate chip cookies that the chocolate chips hold their shape?
+That's because they're manufactured this way.

-Melting wafers are the ideal choice for home candy-making because they're very easy to use.
+Melting wafers are the ideal choice for home candy making.
 When melted and solidified, your candy has a shiny finish and a candy bar "snap" when broken in half.

 Chocolate chips, when melted and solidified, have a dull finish and soft texture.
 Your candy will likely taste just as good, but will not have that candy bar "snap" or shiny finish.